 R 3-4: ch 2 (counts as first FPHDC). *BPHDC around next st, FPHDC in next.
 Repeat from * around work.
 Join with sl stitch to top of starting ch 2.

 R5: Ch1 and sc in the same st as joining.
 Sc around.
-When you come to the 6 stitches that make up the corner, work (2sc in next st, sc in next st).
+When you come to the 6 stitches that make up the corner, work *(2sc in next st, sc in next st), repeating from * twice.
 At end of the round, join with a sl st to the top of the first sc.